GuazzaroniLab/ppuCOG/README.md

 - `utils.R` : this script contains a heper function for parsing the COG functions file.
 - `ppuCog.tsv` : the final plain-text table relating genomic loci to COG annotations for _P. putida_ KT2440.

-## Using this repo for other organisms
+## Obtaining COGs of other organisms
 Since the entirety of the COG database is downloaded and processed when running these scripts, it is possible to generate a plain-text COG table for virtually any organism deposited in RefSeq using the `database.R` script.
 To do so, replace _P. putida_'s genome assembly ID to the target organism's ID in line 33 of the script (please see below).
 The packages `DBI`, `dplyr` and `readr`, are required for running this script.